nschloe/deadlink/CONTRIBUTING.md

-# urlchk contributing guidelines
+# urli contributing guidelines

-The urlchk community appreciates your contributions via issues and pull requests.
-Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the urlchk project, including issues and pull requests.
+The urli community appreciates your contributions via issues and pull requests.
+Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the urli project, including issues and pull requests.

 When submitting pull requests, please follow the style guidelines of